How are whales hunted?

-Laws changed - WDC completed a review of Danish regulations on whale meat imports into Denmark which resulted in changes to Danish law, and rules for import are now much stricter.
+Laws changed - WDC completed a review of Danish regulations on whale meat imports into Denmark which resulted in changes to Danish law, and stricter import rules.

-Rallying support - WDC ran a campaign to call on the EU Parliament to make whaling a deal-breaker in trade negotiations with Japan, and collected almost 270,000 signatures.
-The petition is now being considered in the final decision on the trade agreement.
+Rallying support - A WDC call to make whaling a deal-breaker in trade negotiations between the EU and Japan collected almost 270,000 signatures and helped put the issue on the agenda for the EU Parliament.

 Online whale meat sales stopped – WDC exposed and stopped illegal online whale meat sales in Japan – including in dog treats!

 Icelandic tourists shun whale meat – we are telling tourists that they are propping up a dying industry.
 A decade ago, 40% of tourists sampled whale meat: today, the figure is around 12%.